DataFire/Integrations/integrations/generated/google_drive/README.md

 #### Input
 * input `object`
   * teamDriveId **required** `string`: The ID of the Team Drive
+  * useDomainAdminAccess `boolean`: Whether the request should be treated as if it was issued by a domain administrator; if set to true, then the requester will be granted access if they are an administrator of the domain to which the Team Drive belongs.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.